 If you are considering setting up a trust, it’s important to name a successor trustee who will be able to manage the trust in the event that something happens to the original trustee.
 For more information on trusts and estate planning, please contact our team today.

-If you have any questions about setting up a trust or naming a successor trustee, please contact an experienced estate planning attorney who can help you.
+If you have any questions about setting up a trust or naming a successor trustee, please contact an experienced estate planning attorney in Las Vegas who can help you.
 The Law Office of Roger A. Giuliani, P.C. has years of experience helping clients with their estate planning needs.
 We can help you determine whether setting up a trust is the right decision for you and your family, and we can assist you with all aspects of trust administration.
 Contact us today to schedule a consultation.